Anti-Money Laundering Compliance

 The goal of this document is to provide a resource for industry and law enforcement to help guide their efforts to protect the gaming industry and the broader financial system from money launderers and others involved in illegal activity.

-Several of the policies AGA advocated for were included in the Anti Money Laundering Act of 2020, the first significant revision of the BSA since 2001.
+Several of the policies that AGA has advocated for were included in the Anti Money Laundering Act of 2020, the first significant revision of the BSA since 2001.
 We will continue to work with Congress and Treasury officials to strengthen the security of our financial systems.